hashb/chenna.me/_posts/captains-log/2020/01/2020-01-05-captain-s-log-stardate--26-0680-00.md

 Task Planning for robotic systems.
 The most popular one seems to be the Planning Domain Description language (PDDL).
 I think I will write more about this later.

-TODO: remember to do a writeup on Camera Calibration.
+TODO: remember to do a writeup on Camera Calibration.▣

+### Fri, 10 Jan 2020
+**Copy on Write** (CoW): It is when you ask for something to be copied but the program doesn't immediately copy it, instead will copy it when you try to modify or write the object.
+Btrfs or B-Tree file system uses CoW.▣

 [^1]: <https://github.com/pellierd/pddl4j/wiki/Automated-planning-in-a-nutshell>